Creative Random Acts of Kindness Activities for Teachers and Counselors in the Classroom

 “Put the I in Kind!”, “Use the golden rule!”, “Be the change you want to see in the world!”, “Throw kindness around like confetti!”.

-These cards for community helpers (& beyond) are a fan favorite- nothing makes a child light up more than creating something for those who mean the most to them.
-What a powerful way to encourage students to look for opportunities to pay it forward, wherever they go.
+These cards for peers and community helpers are a fan favorite- nothing makes a child light up more than creating something for those who mean the most to them.
+This is a powerful way to encourage students to look for opportunities to pay it forward, wherever they go.

 A child’s superpower is their ability to learn through observation so the number one action that we could take to foster a kind, inclusive environment is to do so by modeling.
 I loved connecting emotional intelligence to community circles.